API

 Parameters

-num_columnsint, by default 3
+num_columnsint, default: 3

 Number of columns

-num_contact_per_columnint, by default 10
+num_contact_per_columnint, default: 10

 Number of contacts per column

-xpitchfloat, by default 20
+xpitchfloat, default: 20

 Pitch in x direction

-ypitchfloat, by default 20
+ypitchfloat, default: 20

 Pitch in y direction